iscc/iscc-schema/docs/schema/index.md

 | iscc | `string` | none | An **ISCC-CODE** in canonical representation.
 This is the minimal required field for a valid ISCC Metadata object.<br><br>**Example**: `ISCC:KACYPXW445FTYNJ3CYSXHAFJMA2HUWULUNRFE3BLHRSCXYH2M5AEGQY`         |

 ## iscc-basic
-Basic user presentable ISCC Metadata conformant with [ERC721](https://eips.ethereum.org/EIPS/eip-721)
+Basic user presentable ISCC Metadata essential for Meta-Code and Meta-Hash generation.

 !!! example